NorthernTempest/wandering_bastion/docs/cracked-facade/rule/homebrew.md

 A spellcaster can concentrate on a number of spells equal to their proficiency bonus.
 For every spell the caster is concentrating on beyond the first, the DC for concentration checks goes up by 1.

+### Magic Items

+- We will be using [Sane Magical Prices](https://drive.google.com/file/d/0B8XAiXpOfz9cMWt1RTBicmpmUDg/view?usp=sharing&resourcekey=0-ceHUken0_UhQ3Apa6g4SJA) to determine magic item pricing.
+- A character can attune to a number of magic items equal to their proficiency bonus.

 ### Exploration

 #### Short Rests